-Throughout the History IGCSE, students will cover a number of key events from throughout the twentieth century.
+Throughout the International GCSE History, students will cover a number of key events from throughout the twentieth century.
 This includes the rise and fall of Nazi Germany, American history between the wars, the development of modern medicine and finally, the civil rights movement.

 While studying each of the topics detailed above, students will be encouraged to assess a range of primary and secondary source material, empowering them to come to their own conclusions of each event based on the evidence provided.

 Students will be encouraged to share their thoughts and views throughout the course via 10 tutor-marked assignments (TMAs) 2 of which are mock exam papers.

 The Oxford Home Schooling course is divided into four modules, as follows:

 Changes in Medicine, c1848–c1948